KatayamaLab/resutil/README.md

 `resutil pull [exp_name]` downloads experiment directory from cloud.
 Depending directorys included in `exp-config.yaml` are automtically downlowded. `--no-dependency` option restrain automatic dependency download.

-`resutil pull --all` will download all experimental data from the cloud that is not currently in your local result directory.
+`resutil pull` will download all experimental data from the cloud that is not currently in your local result directory.

 This is useful for keeping your local data up-to-date with the data stored in the cloud, especially when multiple people are working on the same project and updating the experimental data.